Tony Pham: U.S. Immigration and Customs Enforcement

 On January 24, 2020, Pham became the Principal Legal Advisor for the U.S. Immigration and Customs Enforcement under Acting Director Matthew Albence.
-In August 2020, Pham was appointed by President Donald Trump to replace Albence after he resigned, becoming the first Asian American and Vietnamese person in the office.
-His first few weeks under Pham saw 128 undocumented immigrants detained in California as a part of Operation Rise, which was criticized for targeting sanctuary cities.
+In August 2020, Pham was appointed by President Donald Trump to replace Albence after he resigned, becoming the first Asian-American and Vietnamese person in the office.
+The agency's first few weeks under Pham saw 128 undocumented immigrants detained in California as a part of Operation Rise, an initiative that was criticized for targeting sanctuary cities.
 He was also criticized for signing off on erecting controversial billboards in Pennsylvania as well as conducting arrests in Minneapolis–Saint Paul.

 Many Asian Americans expressed disappointment that Pham would become the director of ICE, criticizing him for deporting immigrants while being an immigrant himself.
 Philippa Hughes, Pham's cousin, published several op-ed's that criticized Pham and questioned his claim that he had a "lawful path to citizenship."
 Other groups, like the Organization of Chinese Americans, were hopeful that because of Pham being an immigrant, that he would have reforms in the agency.
 The announcement of Pham's appointment also triggered protests against him.
 Some protesters gathered at Pham's home in Henrico, with some protesters, including a Philadelphia woman, were charged for entering the property.
 Some called for attorney Shannon Taylor to release the protesters, while Pham reacted by saying that he understood the frustration but condemned the manner of the protest.

 In December 2020, Pham announced that he would be resigning from the post at the end of the year to be with his family.
 The departure came five months after he replaced Albence, with Pham thanking Trump for the opportunity.
-With his resignation, two advocacy groups claimed said that he would be remembered for his "gross abuse of power" with "little regard for our refugee and immigrant communities’ health and safety during a global pandemic."
+With his resignation, two advocacy groups claimed that he would be remembered for his "gross abuse of power" with "little regard for our refugee and immigrant communities’ health and safety during a global pandemic."

+In February 2025, Pham returned to DHS as Assistant Secretary for Border and Immigration Policy in the Department of Homeland Security’s Office of Strategy, Policy and Plans.